dhocnet/dhocnet.github.io/about.md

 ---
-layout: page
+layout: pages
 title: About
 permalink: /about/
 ---

-# About DHOCNETwork HUB on GitHub {: .w3-center style="border-bottom: 2px dashed #cdcf74;" }
+# About DHOCNETwork HUB on GitHub

 **DHOCNETwork HUB** is a portal connecting all content released on all channels managed by **DHOCNETwork**.